-The Bluebird program offers patients time to interact with furry visitors who come in with their owners.
+Pet therapy offers patients time to interact with furry visitors who come in with their owners.
 The dogs enliven the daily routine and provide limitless affection.
 Many patients have had pets all their lives and may miss animals.

 Pet Therapy Benefits

-Mental Health Benefits for patients
+Mental Health Benefits for Patients

-According to a Harris poll from 2015, 95% of animal owners think of their pet as part of the family.
+According to a Harris poll from 2015, 95% of animal owners think of their pets as part of the family.
 It’s no wonder that a pet can bring health benefits such as relaxation and reduced anxiety.
 But the pet therapy benefits go deeper.
 According to UCLA Health, simply petting an animal releases serotonin, prolactin, and oxytocin.
 You may have heard of these essential hormones before.
 They are all critical in elevating mood.
 But according to research, a pet also reduces loneliness, increases mental stimulation, and provides a happy distraction.

 Physical Benefits of Pet Therapy

 In addition to the mental health benefits, there are also physical benefits of pet therapy.
-Patients have been shown to have lowered blood pressure and improved cardio health.
+Patients have been shown to have lower blood pressure and improved cardio health.
 Some people need less medication after comprehensive pet therapy.
 Breathing slows in those who are anxious.
-Another mood hormones released is called Phenylethylamine.
+Another mood hormone released is called Phenylethylamine.
 You might be familiar with this hormone if you are a chocolate eater—chocolate releases the same hormone.

 Additionally, pet therapy allowed participants to relax more during exercise.
 Could this be the reasoning behind goat yoga?